Limited-time offer: Save up to $800/mo* on your first order of Wegovy®

 So, is compounded semaglutide effective for weight loss?
 Here are some final points to keep in mind:

 • The FDA doesn’t guarantee the effectiveness of compounded drugs.
 We can’t say for sure if compounded semaglutide works.
-But it contains the same active ingredient as Ozempic and Wegovy, which studies show are effective for weight loss and weight management.
+But it contains the same active ingredient as Ozempic and Wegovy®, which studies show are effective for weight loss and weight management.

 • Take extra care if you’re considering compounded semaglutide.
-Get your medication on prescription from a licensed healthcare professional and through a reputable compounding pharmacy based in the US.
-Shady websites and pharmacies may sell compounded semaglutide that won’t work and might not be safe.
+Get your medication on prescription from a licensed healthcare professional and through a reputable compounding pharmacy based in the U.S. Shady websites and pharmacies may sell compounded semaglutide that won’t work and might not be safe.

 • Don’t panic if compounded semaglutide doesn’t work straight away.
 It may take some time to adjust to the medication and start feeling the effects.
 Speak to your prescribing healthcare provider for medical advice, like what to do if you’re still hungry on semaglutide.

-What about tirzepatide (Mounjaro® and Zepbound®) GLP-1 receptor agonists?
+Curious about tirzepatide (Mounjaro® and Zepbound®) GLP-1 receptor agonists?
 Our blog compares tirzepatide versus semaglutide.

 6 Sources